swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ## Motivation

-Combination of automatics reference counting and deterministic deinitialization makes `deinit` in Swift a powerful tool for resource management.
+The combination of automatic reference counting and deterministic deinitialization makes `deinit` in Swift a powerful tool for resource management.
 It greatly reduces need for `close()`-like methods (`unsubscribe()`, `cancel()`, `shutdown()`, etc.) in the public API.
-Such methods not only clutter public API, but also introduce a state where object is already unusable but is still referencable.
+Such methods not only clutter the public API, but also introduce a state where object is already unusable but is still able to be referenced.

-Restrictions imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) reduce usefulness of explicit `deinit`s in actors and GAITs.
-Workarounds for these limitations may involve creation of `close()`-like methods, or even manual reference counting, if API should be able to serve several clients.
+Restrictions imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) reduce the usefulness of explicit `deinit`s in actors and GAITs.
+Workarounds for these limitations may involve creation of `close()`-like methods, or even manual reference counting if the API should be able to serve several clients.

-In cases when `deinit` belongs to a subclass of `UIView` or `UIViewController` which are known to call deinitializer on the main thread, developers may be tempted to silence the diagnostic by adopting `@unchecked Sendable` in types that are not actually  sendable.
+In cases when `deinit` belongs to a subclass of `UIView` or `UIViewController` which are known to call `dealloc` on the main thread, developers may be tempted to silence the diagnostic by adopting `@unchecked Sendable` in types that are not actually  sendable.
 This undermines concurrency checking by the compiler, and may lead to data races when using incorrectly marked types in other places.

 ## Proposed solution

-... is to allow execution of `deinit` and object deallocation to be the scheduled on the executor, if needed.
+Allow execution of `deinit` and object deallocation to be the scheduled on the executor of the containing type (either that of the actor itself or that of the relevant global actor), if needed.

 Let's consider [examples from SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md#data-races-in-deinitializers):

-In case of several instances with shared data isolated on common actor problem is completely eliminated:
+In the case of several instances with shared data isolated on a common actor, the problem is completely eliminated:

 ```swift
 class NonSendableAhmed {